WHAT: Ender Enduro by Great Northern Cycles , 09/13/2014

 Public – some later stages of the race may have some public conflict, in particular near the trailhead, intersections and lift plaza.
 At no time does competing in this event allow anyone to not respect normal trail etiquette.
 Any specific complaint from public will result in a DQ.

-Passing – Racers will start on a 1-3 minute interval on the timed descending stages.
+Passing – Racers will start on an interval on the timed descending stages.
 Most passing will likely occur during climbs.
 Please respect those who may be going faster.

 Liaison stages / transitions – Once riders have finished their climbs, there is no hurry to begin the next stage unless a rider is up against the time minimum for that climb.
-Once a rider is ready, the rider must wait for the course marshall to give clearance to start.
+Riders can climb as a group in friendly uncompetitive uphill stages.
+For Timed Downhill stages, you must wait for the Marshall to start before re-entering the course.

 Course Marking and other info - intersections will be marked with race tape and Transition areas will be staffed but course navigation is up to you.

-Hammer HEED and Water - Water will be available at the Start, Summit, and Finish and at the top of Stage 5 / Overflow.
+Hammer HEED and Water - Water will be available at the Start, Finish, and at the Pond Transition areas.